 Babysitting/Nannying is one of the best jobs to have as a college student.
 From flexible daytime hours to steady pay, this is a great job to have in college.

 You don’t have to be earning a college degree in early childhood education to become a babysitter.
 There are very few barriers to entry and minimal training required to become a certified caregiver, depending on where you work.
+Learn how to become a babysitter with LearnJobSkills.

 I have worked in both a daycare setting and as a full-time nanny for one family in college, and I loved both jobs.
 How did I get started?
 It just takes knowing one person to land the job.